Student Loan Forgiveness for Parent PLUS LoansJanuary 25, 2023

 If you aren’t sure if you meet the requirements for PSLF, check with a financial advisor or use the Office of Federal Student Aid’s PSLF Help Tool.
 It will check your loans, employment, and payment plan to see if you’re eligible and generate the forms you need to complete to stay on track.

 After you’ve made 120 monthly payments, you can submit a PSLF application to request forgiveness.
+Note that Federal Direct Consolidation loans used to repay a PLUS loan may qualify for Temporary Expanded PSLF.

 [Tip: While not required, it’s a good idea to ask your employer to fill out the PSLF Employment Certification form every year.
 When you submit your form annually or whenever you switch jobs, the government will inform you if your employment qualifies and how many payments you’ve made that count toward the necessary 120 for PSLF.]